 S. No. Promotion Conditions to be fulfilled 1 First year First semester to First year Second semester Regular course of study of First year First semester.
 2 First year Second semester to Second year First semester i.
-Regular course of study of First year Second semester. ii.
+Regular course of study of First Year Second semester. ii.
 Must have secured at least 50% of the credits specified in the program structure of first year (up to and including first year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
-3. Second year First semester to Second year Second semester Regular course of study of Second year First semester.
+3 SecondyearFirstsemestertoSecondSecondsemester Regular course of study of Second year First semester.
 4 Second year Second semester to Third year First semester i.
-Regular course of study of Second year Second semester. ii.
+Regular course of study of Second Year Second semester. ii.
 Must have secured at least 60% of the credits specified in the program structure of second year (up to and including second year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not 5 Third year first semester to Third year second semester Regular course of study of Third year First semester.
 6 Third year second semester to Fourth year first semester i.
-Regular course of study of Third year Second semester. ii.
-Must have secured at least 60% of the credits specified in the program structure of third year (up to and including third year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not 7 Fourth year First semester to Fourth year Second semester Regular course of study of Fourth year First semester.
+Regular course of study of Third Year Second semester. ii.
+Must have secured at least 60% of the credits specified in the program structure of third year (up to and including third year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not 7 FourthyearFirstsemestertoFourthyearSecond semester Regular course of study of Fourth year First semester.

-7.4 A Student shall register for all course(s) covering 160 credits as specified and listed in the Programme Structure, fulfills the Attendance and Academic requirements for 160 Credits securing a minimum of "C Grade" (Pass Grade) or above in each course(s), and 'earns ALL 160 Credits securing an SGPA \geq 5.0 (in each Semester), and CGPA (at the end of each successive Semester) \geq 5.0, in addition to fulfilling the academic requirements of mandatory course(s), to successfully complete the B.Tech Programme.
-The performance of the student in these 160 credits shall be taken into account for the calculation of "the final CGPA" (at the end of undergraduate programme), and shall be indicated in the grade card issued at the end of IV-year II semester.
+7.4 A student (i) shall register for all courses/subjects covering 160 credits as specified and listed in the program structure, (ii) fulfills all the attendance and academic requirements for 160 credits, (iii) earn all 160 credits by securing SGPA ≥5.0 (in each semester), and CGPA ≥ 5 (at the end of 8 semesters), (iv) passes all the mandatory courses, to successfully complete the undergraduate programme.
+The performance of the student in these 160 credits shall be considered for the calculation of the final CGPA (at the end of undergraduate programme), and shall be indicated in the grade card / marks memo of IV-year II semester